TownLake/blog-samrhea-legacy/content/pages/at-cloudflare.md

 socialImage: "/sam-task.jpeg"
 ---

-I am a Director of Product at Cloudflare, where I focus on building Zero Trust security products and making data control easy.
-The products in my group include Access, Tunnel, Gateway, and the Cloudflare for Teams client.
-Back in the day, I also launched our Registrar.
+I am a Director of Product at Cloudflare, where I work with wonderful people to build Zero Trust security products and make data control easy.
+The products in my group include [Access](https://www.cloudflare.com/teams/access/), [Tunnel](https://www.cloudflare.com/products/tunnel/), [Gateway](https://www.cloudflare.com/teams/gateway/), [Browser Isolation](https://www.cloudflare.com/teams/browser-isolation/), and the Cloudflare for Teams client.

+Back in the day, I also launched our Registrar and, no, I do not know when we will support the `.horse` or `.uk.` TLDs.

 <style>
 .grid {